SoftwareAG/awesome-softwareag/README.md

 * [webmethods-opencaf-codesample](https://github.com/SoftwareAG/webmethods-opencaf-codesample) - This OpenCAF showcase demonstrates the majority of default JSF components available in webMethods Composite Application Framework (CAF).

+* [webmethods-integrationserver-demo-bootstrap-ui](https://github.com/SoftwareAG/webmethods-integrationserver-demo-bootstrap-ui) - A demo of how to use Bootstrap for a nice UI in your Integration Server package.

+* [webmethods-integrationserver-wxpassword](https://github.com/SoftwareAG/webmethods-integrationserver-wxpassword) - The initial functionality is to change the passwords of the built-in users of the webMethods Integration Server (Administrator, Replicator, Developer).
+The primary use case is deployment in a container.

+* [WxSAPIntegration](https://github.com/SoftwareAG/WxSAPIntegration) - WxSAPIntegration is a webMethods Integration Server package that gives a quickstart to develop or demo an integration into SAP ECC.
+It provides a user-friendly custom UI that specifically allows configuring and managing an SAP connection.

+* [WxSimpleConfig](https://github.com/SoftwareAG/WxSimpleConfig) - WxSimpleConfig package is enhancing the configuration automation for Integration Server or MSR.
+It is useful for external configuration use cases where the user prefers to store the configuration in source control rather than in the config folder.

+* [WxNewRelicAgent](https://github.com/SoftwareAG/WxNewRelicAgent) - webMethods package for integrating webMethods Integration Server with New Relic.
+This package configures the New Relic java agent to ensure that webMethods services are reported as transactions.
+Includes tracking of custom context IDs to help pinpoint individual business transactions.

 <br>